 The majority of the DPR 1997 survey respondents (83%) indicated that Delta marinas were either adequate or more than adequate, and the majority of respondents indicated that launch ramps, and fuel docks were adequate or more than adequate.
-Respondents also thought that most types of other facilities2 were either adequate or more than adequate.
+Respondents also thought that most types of other facilities were either adequate or more than adequate.
 Approximately 60% of respondents indicated that restrooms were either somewhat inadequate or very inadequate.
-Most (67%) respondents indicated that swimming beaches were either inadequate or very inadequate or very inadequate by 59% of the survey respondents.
+Most (67%) respondents indicated that swimming beaches were either inadequate or very inadequate, and fishing piers were indicated as either somewhat inadequate or very inadequate by 59% of the survey respondents.